U.S. subpoenas Chinese communications firms in probe of national security risks

 Business Roundtable, a group representing major U.S. chief executives, said earlier the proposal is “unworkable for U.S. businesses in its current form.”

-Reporting by Chris Sanders and David Shepardson; editing by Leslie Adler and Grant McCool
+Reporting by Chris Sanders and David Shepardson; additional reporting by Yew Lun Tian in Beijing; editing by Leslie Adler, Grant McCool and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.